bheimbu/evolutionary_ecology/docs/source/section.rst

 .. image:: /_static/raxml.png

 .. note::
-  Before running RAxML

   To avoid error messages, the alignment should be checked for formatting errors:

    1. Format

     - Alignment must be in phylip-format

    2. Identical sequence-names

     - Alignment must not contain identical sequence-names, this happens when sequence -names are truncated during format conversions

    3. Identical sequences

     - Occurs when variable regions are removed from the alignment or datasets contain only one species (e.g. data sets for biogeography)

 .. attention::
   Never use special characters such as ``:``, ``;``, ``( )``, ``[ ]``.